ssalvaterra/LIB-201/network-analysis.md

 <!--* Eigenvector (!)-->

 ## Degree Centrality
 The degree of a node is how connected or influential a node is within the network, so degree centrality counts the number of direct connections a node has.
-In our earlier example, Frances has the highest degree centrality (5), and Elene has the lowest (1).
+In the previous image, Edith Pauline Smith has the highest degree centrality because she has the most immediate connections.
+To indicate this, we have made the size of node labels correspond to degree, which for Pauline, is the largest.

 ## Closeness Centrality
 Another simple metric is called closeness centrality, which measures which node has the shortest average path to the rest of the nodes in the network.